 Until relatively recently painters throughout history have always deeply respected the colour blue as it is very hard to find natural sources of it.
 Hence the use of Lapis Lazuli which for a long time came from just one mine in Afghanistan and yet found it's way to the Italian and Northern Renaissances and the ancient Egyptians.

-In masstone it is very dark, similar to a natural indigo.
-It has a lovely feel, ground perfectly you can feel the pigment particles but they are not obtrusive, I suspect pigment size is important it maintaining a good rich hue.
+You can feel the pigment particles but they are not obtrusive, I suspect pigment size is important it maintaining a good rich hue.
 It feels earthy.

 This paint would work very well on a landscape palette.